Armenia–Artsakh relations: First Nagorno-Karabakh War

+Post-War

+Since 1998, Armenian politics had been dominated by the "Karabakh clan" led by Robert Kocharyan and Serzh Sargsyan both of whom originating from Nagorno-Karabakh until they were ousted in the Velvet Revolution in 2018.
+Bako Sahakyan, who had been President of Artsakh since 2007, had been seen as their staunch ally.

+Armenia has not endorsed any candidate in the 2020 Artsakhian general election.
+The winning candidate Arayik Harutyunyan was seen Nikol Pashinyan first choice.
+While Masis Mayilyan had been noted to be closer to Nikol Pashinyan ideologically, Harutyunyan (who had been close to Kocharyan and Serzh Sargsyan) came out to publicly endorse the Velvet Revolution and observers noted that Pashinyan "to lean too publicly in favor of one candidate over another" and he stated that he does "not want to see a revolution or a counter-revolution in Artsakh."

-2020 Nagorno-Karabakh war and peace negotiations
+Second Nagorno-Karabakh War and peace negotiations

 In 2020, the Nagorno-Karabakh conflict boiled over into a war.
 Armenia once again supported Artsakh during the conflict against Azerbaijan.
 At the end of the conflict, a peace deal was signed which served as a victory for Azerbaijan.
 Armenian Prime Minister Nikol Pashinyan called it "incredibly painful both for me and both for our people".

 In April 2022, during peace negotiations with Azerbaijan, Armenia signaled willingness to hand control of the Nagorno-Karabakh region over to Azerbaijan.
 Armenian Prime Minister Nikol Pashinyan stated that the international community had pressured Armenia to "lower the bar a bit" on Artsakh's status.
 This drew immediate criticism from Artsakh officials.
 Artsakh's Foreign Minister David Babayan stated that "Any attempt to incorporate Artsakh into Azerbaijan would lead to bloodshed and the destruction of Artsakh".
 In a unanimous resolution, the parliament of Artsakh demanded that Armenia "abandon their current disastrous position."

 A politician from the Askeran district of Artsakh floated the idea of a referendum to join Russia, saying that this would "avoid physical annihilation" and "save the remains of the shattered Artsakh".

+In May 2023, Armenia stated that it is willing to recognize Karabakh as a part of Azerbaijan.
+After the collapse of Artsakh, Armenia announced that it does not have any intention to start a counter-offensive.

+On 1 January 2024, the Republic of Artsakh was dissolved.
+Shortly after, the government of Artsakh established a government-in-exile based in Yerevan, Armenia.
+Pashinyan rejected the GiE.
+On 14 June, Pashinyan accused them of encouraging Karabakh Armenian refugees to participate in antigovernment protests.